snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

   batch pipeline
 * [R103 [STR] PII Enrichment phase 2][r103-pii], enhancing our recently-released GDPR-focused PII Enrichment for the realtime pipeline
+* [R10x [STR & BAT] IP lookups enrichment upgrade][r156-ip], moving away from
+  using the legacy database format, which is being sunsetted on 2nd April 2018

 Furthermore, this release is only the beginning for Google Cloud Platform support in Snowplow!